Lisa Feret

-Background and Education
+Background and education

 Feret was born in Hartford, Connecticut.
 She earned a Bachelor of Social Work degree from Colorado State University in 2013 and a Master of Social Work degree from Boston College in 2018.
 She married her husband Eli Feret after meeting him while volunteering for Team Rubicon.
 They have a daughter together.Before running for and being sworn in as the representative of House District 24 in January 2025, Feret was elected to the Arvada City Council in November 2021.

 Colorado General Assembly

-Feret was elected to Colorado House District 24 in November 2024 and was sworn into office in January of 2025 to serve as a member of the Colorado House of Representatives.
+Feret was elected to Colorado House District 24 in November 2024 and was sworn into office in January 2025 to serve as a member of the Colorado House of Representatives.
 She currently serves on the House Health and Human Services and State Veterans and Military Affairs Committees.